leoneila/learning-library/data-management-library/exadata-database-service/Lab1-prepare-network-and-iam.md

 ### Objectives

--   Prepare and Create the recommended configuration for your Network and Required IAM Policy for Exadata Cloud Infrastructure instance.
+-   Prepare and Create the recommended configuration for your Network and Required IAM Policy for Exadata Database Service on Dedicated Infrastructure.

 ### Prerequisites